GregKinne/data-house/README.md

 # data-house

-Build & Deploy MSFT SQL variant database code with strong guarentees on quality
+Build & Deploy MSFT SQL variant database code with strong guarantees on quality

 ## What does CI/CD mean for a database?